Getting Started with Trento MCP Server

-This document provides a comprehensive guide to get started with Trento MCP Server development.
-It covers the development environment setup, project architecture, building, running, testing, and debugging the project.
+This guide provides everything you need to start developing with the Trento MCP Server.
+It covers environment setup, project architecture, building, running, testing, and debugging.

 Building the Project

-Before starting development, ensure you have the following tools installed:
+Before you begin development, ensure you have the following tools installed:

 • Make (for build automation)